FlachyJoe/FCPDWorkbench/README.md

 ## Requirements

-The PySide2 Python bindings for Qt5 Network is required.
-Linux users can install python3-pyside2.qtnetwork package.
+The PySide2 (or PySide6) Python bindings for Qt5 (or Qt6) Network is required.
+Linux users can install python3-pyside2.qtnetwork (or python3-pyside6.qtnetwork) package.

 External libraries are needed for Pure-Data :
 * [list-abs](https://puredata.info/downloads/list-abs)